1004 Parkway (TN Highway 441)

 Sevierville, TN 37863

-6/10/13: I chose River Plantation as my first homebase in Tennessee because its location in Sevierville was convenient but without nearly as much traffic as the more busy, touristy towns of Gatlinburg and Pigeon Forge.
+June, 2013: I chose River Plantation RV Resort as my first homebase in Tennessee because its location in Sevierville was convenient but without nearly as much traffic as the more busy, touristy towns of Gatlinburg and Pigeon Forge.

-Although the campground has been open since 1992, it became a member of the RVC Outdoor Destinations family in 2013.
 When I was invited to check them out, I told them I usually avoid anything with “resort” in the title because I’ve found there are really no differences between most of them and regular RV parks except for more ridiculous pricing.
 They assured me they are most definitely different, and I did find that to be true.
 I liked their concept of providing true RV resort amenities, with larger sites, more natural settings, but without all the “hoity-toity” attitude and restrictions on age of RV, motorcoaches only.
 However, in the whole month I was here, all RVs were well kept and clean.
-You can check out their comparisons here, but here’s what I found:
+Here’s what I found:

 Every single camper I talked to here mentioned one of their favorites as being the quiet and peaceful atmosphere.
 This is partially due to the campground being so far removed from the main road (Parkway).
 I never heard road noise the entire time I was here.
 This shows part of the long entrance road looking toward Parkway.
 You get to the registration office and pool area before you get to the campground sites, which are set even further back from the road.